-All our Preschool Educators are trained in the area of early childhood education.
+All Pre-school Educators employed at our pre-school are trained in the area of early childhood education.
+Please see our educators list for more information.
 All educators bring to our service a wealth of knowledge and experience to enable us to provide a dynamic and professional environment.
-All educators have a First Aid certificate and Asthma and Anaphylaxis training.
-Experienced & qualified staff may replace permanent staff on leave and all staff, including casual staff, hold a current Working with Children's Check.